-When we started CyberTwice in 2014 with a couple of like-minded and experienced colleagues, we had a few important starting points; all our new applications to be developed would be cloud based and we really didn't feel like building a global support and sales organization again (as we did before with CyberTech).
-In 2016 we became an agile DevOps start-up with a nice assignment from a large customer for a cloud-based recording application.
-We also saw that the generation of new customers and projects was clearly changing.
+When we started CyberTwice in 2014 with a couple of like-minded and experienced colleagues, we had a few important starting points; all our new applications to be developed would be cloud-based, and we didn't feel like building a global support and sales organization again (as we did before with CyberTech).
+In 2016 we became an agile DevOps start-up with an excellent assignment from a large customer for a cloud-based recording application.
+We also saw that new customers and projects were clearly changing.

 From lead generation process to digital marketing

 The role of sales shifted more and more from the lead generation process to (digital) marketing.
-Our focus in application development was also changing, we got acquainted with Microsoft Teams and were impressed by the rapidly growing numbers of users, the app and the vision of both the Microsoft people in the US and in the Netherlands.
+Our focus on application development was also changing; we got acquainted with Microsoft Teams and were impressed by the rapidly growing numbers of users, the app, and the vision of the Microsoft people in the US and the Netherlands.

-Our previous observation of the change in the customer generation process has partly led to CyberGate being available as a “transactable” application from day 1 on the Azure Marketplace and Microsoft AppSource.
-Turns out to be a good choice.
+Our previous observation of the change in the customer generation process has partly led to CyberGate being available as a “transactable” application from day one on the Azure Marketplace and Microsoft AppSource.
+It turns out to be a good choice.

 SaaS applications transactions

-After 1.5 years, the Azure Marketplace and Microsoft Appsource for CyberTwice are the most obvious channels for buyers of our SaaS applications to transact, whether they are small pay-as you-go deals or large enterprise agreements.
-Microsoft's Digital Marketplaces provide value both for customers who can consolidate their investments with Microsoft and want to achieve economies of scale, and for us as Microsoft ISV as we have been able to streamline our sales and logistics process, gain access to increased budgets and our applications are now selling worldwide with interestingly the US being by far the largest market.
+After 1.5 years, the Azure Marketplace and Microsoft AppSource for CyberTwice are the most prominent channels for buyers of our SaaS applications to transact, whether they are small pay-as-you-go deals or significant enterprise agreements.
+Microsoft's Digital Marketplaces provide value both for customers who can consolidate their investments with Microsoft and want to achieve economies of scale and for us as Microsoft ISV as we have been able to streamline our sales and logistics process, gain access to increased budgets and our applications are now selling worldwide with interestingly the US being by far the largest market.

-At CyberTwice, we believe that Cloud Marketplaces in general can serve as powerful sales and logistics channels for SaaS companies selling to enterprises with a focused Cloud IT budget.
-After the summer, we will further expand our transactable portfolio on the Microsoft Marketplaces and expect an even faster and greater growth in the number of transactions.
+At CyberTwice, we believe that Cloud Marketplaces can generally serve as robust sales and logistics channels for SaaS companies selling to enterprises with a focused Cloud IT budget.
+After the summer, we will further expand our transactable portfolio on the Microsoft Marketplaces and expect even faster and more significant growth in the number of transactions.